Willment Leong: Early life

 Willment was born on October 13, 1971 in Singapore, into a poor family.
 His father sold fruit and his mother was a homemaker.
 He has four siblings.
 He only completed schooling up to Grade 9.
 At age 16, he left home and began working in restaurant kitchens, believing that working in cooking would always provide a way to survive.
 He also briefly studied culinary arts for nine months before dropping out.
 He later worked as a dishwasher at the Raffles Hotel, then was promoted to assistant chef, before leaving to start a bakery.
 Unfortunately, during the Asian financial crisis in 1997, his bakery business collapsed with debts of over ten million baht.
 Distressed, he once nearly attempted suicide by walking into the sea, but an older man intervened and stopped him.

 Career

 After his bakery venture failed, Willment returned to work at Raffles Hotel (this time at a branch in Cambodia).
 Later he moved to Thailand to work in the restaurant business there.

 In 2010, he founded the Thailand Culinary Academy to help develop professional Thai chefs and support them in global competitions.

-He is also currently a partner in the restaurant COAL Bistro.
+He was also a partner and owner of the restaurant COAL Bistro before he left at the end of 2025.